BV-BRC/BV-BRC-Docs/docroot/news/2022/20220816-bv-brc-patric-redirect.rst

 Transition Schedule
 -------------------

-**February 15, 2022 - BV-BRC Beta Release**
-- This release is complete and available at `BV-BRC <https://www.bv-brc.org>`_
+**February 15, 2022: BV-BRC Beta Release** - This release is complete and available at `BV-BRC <https://www.bv-brc.org>`_.

-**September 14, 2022 - BV-BRC Production Release**

-- The PATRIC website will automatically redirect users to the BV-BRC website

-- The PATRIC website will still be available, but with minimal updates and maintenance
+**September 14, 2022: BV-BRC Production Release** - The PATRIC website will automatically redirect users to the BV-BRC website.
+The PATRIC website will still be available, but with minimal updates and maintenance.

 .. raw:: html